syrkis/miiii/paper/main.typ

 #set raw(align: center)

 #show: ams-article.with(
-  title: [Mechanistic Interpretability of Irreducible Integer#footnote[What you call prime numbers when you really want your thesis acronym to be MIIII] Identifiers],
+  title: [Mechanistic Interpretability of Irreducible Integer#footnote[What you call prime numbers when you really want your thesis acronym to be MIIII @hofstadter2000] Identifiers],
   authors: (
     (
       name: "Noah Syrkis",